 Secure the last loops on separate stitch markers.

-Last Row – Ch 1, *sc in next 2 sts, sc through loop on the stitch marker, to secure the loops repeat from * to end of the row.
+Last Row – Ch 1, *sc in next 2 sts, sc through the loop on the stitch marker, to secure the loops repeat from * to end of the row.

 Note:

-That last loops are used as button holes.
+The last loops are used as button holes.

 Cut yarn and sew in ends.